 The data subject is granted by the European legislator the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6 (1) GDPR.

-Where STP Informationstechnologie AG processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
-Where the data subject objects vis-à-vis STP Informationstechnologie AG to processing for direct marketing purposes, STP Informationstechnologie AG shall no longer process the personal data for such purposes.
+Where STP Informationstechnologie GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+Where the data subject objects vis-à-vis STP Informationstechnologie GmbH to processing for direct marketing purposes, STP Informationstechnologie GmbH shall no longer process the personal data for such purposes.

 h) Automated individual decision-making, including profiling